 Ages 9u - 12u will compete in ScoutStop's Advanced Fall Baseball League and travel to two local tournaments.

 All players attend the same tryouts are placed on a team based on their scoring.

 The BLIZZARD BASEBALL ACADEMY was started in 2003 by Adam Barta and John Anderson in order to give kids an opportunity to compete on a level playing field with warm weather states.
 By starting small and working with kids seven days a week, Barta and Anderson graduated some of Minnesota’s most decorated prep baseball players including: Joe Loftus (Vanderbilt), Madison Boer (Oregon), Logan Shore (Florida) and many more.

 Standard of Excellence

-Currently, there are four divisions of Minnesota Baseball Academy:
+Currently, there are four divisions of Blizzard Baseball Academy (sometimes referred to as Minnesota Baseball Academy):